Erioldoesdesign/open-sauced/README.md

 ## 🤝 Contributing

 We encourage you to contribute to Open Sauced!
 Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.
+This includes everything from code, design, user research, product management and everything that makes a great project thrive!

 <img align="right" src="https://i.ibb.co/CJfW18H/ship.gif" width="200"/>